 Acute silicosis symptoms can begin as early as a few weeks after exposure and include a cough, weight loss, and fatigue.
 In some people, it may take years before the symptoms occur.

 Chronic silicosis typically shows up 10 – 30 years after you are exposed.
 This gets into your upper lungs and can result in extensive scarring.

 If you remain in a high-exposure environment, you’ll experience accelerated silicosis, which means you’ll experience the long-term effects even sooner—usually within 10 years.

-What’s disturbing is that there’s no cure for silicosis and it also increases your risk of lung cancer, tuberculosis, and COPD.
+Disturbingly, no cure for silicosis exists, and it also increases your risk of lung cancer, tuberculosis, and COPD.
 Only preventative measures will keep your lungs healthy.

 Reducing Risk on Site

 OSHA’s updated regulations lower the permissible exposure level (PEL) from 250 micrograms per cubic meter to 50 micrograms.
-Table 1 was created to offer an easy-to-read guide for selecting the right tools, accessories, and dust collection systems to keep you in compliance.
+They created Table 1 to offer an easy-to-read guide for selecting the right tools, accessories, and dust collection systems to keep you in compliance.

 If you don’t see your application on the list, you can still use objective data to prove a system of tools and methods will keep you under the limit.

-Finally, you can fit your crew with monitors to gather actual exposure data and ensure they’re below the limit.
+Finally, you can fit your crew with monitors to gather actual exposure data and ensure they stay below the limit.

-Many tool manufacturers, like Bosch, are making the process of selecting Table 1 compliant systems easier and providing objective data documentation straight from their website.
+Many tool manufacturers, like Bosch, are making the process of selecting Table 1 compliant systems easier by providing objective data documentation straight from their website.
 You can easily bring up the information in your job planning meeting, morning safety meeting, or access it on your smartphone.